stereomatchingkiss/object_detection_and_alarm/readme.md

 - If you need new features, please open an issue
 - GPU support will be completed by Vulkan.
 We don't plan to support CUDA for now, because it's too bloated and only supports Nvidia GPUs.
 - The developer of this software created it as a demo and does not intend to use it for commercial purposes.
-- The copyright of this software belongs to the software developer.
 - Except for direct sales, this software can be used for personal or commercial purposes.
 - When using this software, please comply with relevant laws and regulations.
 The software developer is not responsible for any losses caused by using this software.
 - How to compile Qt6.5.2 that supports SIMD and thread, please refer to [build_qt6_wasm_steps.txt](https://github.com/stereomatchingkiss/object_detection_and_alarm/blob/main/build_qt6_wasm_steps.txt)